 There are basically two different methods for calculating the VAT on an invoice.
 A distinction is made between the horizontal method and the vertical method.
 Both calculations meet the requirements for invoices, § 14 of the VAT Act (Umsatzsteuergesetz), as no specific calculation method is prescribed.
 Both methods are accepted by the tax authorities.

 billwerk uses the horizontal method to calculate the VAT.
-With the horizontal method, the quantity of the invoice line is first multiplied by the gross price per unit and then the VAT for the invoice item is calculated on this basis and rounded symmetrically to two decimal places.
+With the horizontal method, VAT is first calculated for each invoice line from the gross unit price or from the net unit price.
+The value is rounded symmetrically to two decimal places.
+Then the VAT is multiplied by the quantity of the invoice line.
 Further information on rounding amounts can be found here.

 To calculate the total VAT for the invoice, the VAT calculated and rounded for each invoice line is summed up.